ClassicCollins/portfolio-optimization/BLANK_README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This project focuses on constructing and optimizing a four-asset portfolio, utilizing a mix of value and growth stocks.
+This project focuses on constructing and optimizing a five-asset portfolio, utilizing a mix of value and growth stocks.
 The portfolio includes assets from both the technology and pharmaceutical industries.

 ### Project Overview
 This notebook demonstrates the process of portfolio optimization using the Markowitz mean-variance optimization framework.
 The goal is to allocate investments across a portfolio of selected stocks to achieve the best possible balance between expected return and risk.